Pingasmaster/archInstall/README.md

 We will then change the partition type to swap: type `t[ENTER]`, `[ENTER]`, `19[ENTER]`.

 Now let's create the main partition where all the data will be, type `n[ENTER]`, `[ENTER]`, `[ENTER]`, `[ENTER]`.
+Confirm all modifications with `w[ENTER]`.
+There it is, our disk is partitionned correctly.
+Now, let's